-Violence in the workplace is a serious issue.
+Violence in the workplace is a serious issue, that is an unfortunate reality for many workers, to this day.
 Whether the violence is caused by a co-worker or by a person external to the workplace, workplace assault not something that should be taken lightly.

 Work-related violence is most common in industries where people work with the public or external clients.
 Work-related violence can happen in any industry, however occupations that are most likely to be affected include: